 The first that you can do directly after getting a perm is to not touch and wash your hair for 48 hours.
 Your hair has just been chemically restructured, making it more fragile than ever, so it would be best to leave it undisturbed for a while.
 Similarly, let your hair loose and avoid doing ponytails or buns.
 Your hair is already styled anyway.
 Why not let it be and boast about it?

 Experts also recommend protecting your permed hair from the sun by wearing a light headscarf or hat, as UV rays may damage your hair further.

 More importantly, use products that are specifically formulated to take care of perms.
 Ask your hairstylist what shampoo, conditioner, and hair masks they would recommend for you.

 What shampoos should I use to take care of my perm?

-When choosing shampoos and other hair care products for your perm, select those that have natural ingredients like aloe vera, shea butter, plant-based oils, fruit extracts, and leaf extracts because they have moisturizing and anti-inflammatory properties.
+When choosing shampoos and other hair care products for your perm, select those that have natural ingredients like aloe vera, shea butter, onion juice, plant-based oils, fruit extracts, and leaf extracts because they have moisturizing and anti-inflammatory properties.

 You can select the following products:

 Humectants naturally attract water molecules and bind them to human hair, which then makes hair softer, bouncier, more elastic, and less brittle.
 If you suffer from severely dry hair due to perming, be on the lookout for shampoos that have humectants as an ingredient.

 WOW Moroccan Argan Oil Shampoo and Conditioner